monch1962/minimise-docker-golang-image-size/README.md

 Get https://google.com: x509: certificate signed by unknown authority
 $
 ```

+Note that the container size has _shrunk_ slightly after we've compiled in those libraries.
+Not sure why it's gotten smaller rather than larger, but it works and that's all I care about.

 We've gotten past the previous problem, but now we've hit another one.
 What's going on here?